Hyperparathyroid UK (HPT UK)

 Est. 02.09.2014

-Scroll through our gallery for photos and comments from our members about improvements to quality of life after surgery, chosen to give hope about the benefits of surgery.
+Scroll through our gallery for photos and comments from our members about improvements to quality of life after surgery, to give hope about the benefits of surgery.
 Please do not give up after a negative clinical appointment, educate yourself about PHPT, and get a second opinion.

 Parathyroid glands work like an automatic kettle